Published on in Health Tip of the Week

 Fact: The influenza virus changes as it replicates.
 That means each flu season, the strains of the virus circulating may be different enough that immunity from previous vaccinations or infections is no longer protective.

 The flu vaccines that arrive in doctors’ offices and pharmacies each fall have been revised to more closely represent the influenza viruses that are expected to arrive in the upcoming flu season.
-Therefore, you need to get vaccinated at the beginning of a new flu season (for example, fall 2020) even if you got vaccinated earlier in the same calendar year (for example, January 2020) because the new flu season can bring a new strain.
+Therefore, you need to get vaccinated for a new flu season (for example, fall/early winter 2021) even if you got vaccinated earlier in the same calendar year (for example, January 2021) because the new flu season can bring a new strain.

 Another reason to get vaccinated against flu each year is because immune protection from the influenza vaccine fades over time.